Billema Kwillia: Biography

-Kwillia was born circa 1925 in Liberia.
-Little is known about her early life, other than she was taught to read her language Loma through a literacy programme funded by a missionary church.
+Kwillia was born around 1925 in Liberia.
+Little is known about her early life, other than she was taught to read Loma through a literacy programme funded by a missionary church.
 She converted to Christianity and became an evangelist, as well as working as a teacher.

-Her most widely known work is the hymn "Come, Let Us Eat", which was originally written in Loma in the 1960s and was recorded by Margaret D. Miller.
-Miller was an American missionary to Liberia who worked at the Lutheran Literacy Centre in Wozi.
+Her most widely known work is the hymn "Come, Let Us Eat", which was originally written in Loma in the 1960s and was recorded by Margaret Miller.
+Miller was an American missionary who worked at the Lutheran Literacy Centre in Wozi.
 She transcribed the Loma original "A va de laa" from a recording of a church service held in 1969.
 The song's structure is based on Liberian traditional "call and response" music.
 According to S T Kimbrough Jr. and Daniel W. Sopo, Kwillia had composed several hymns in Loma which were used by the Lutheran church there, of which Sopo had a list of seven.

 "A va de laa" was first published in 1970 in Laudamus which was a hymnal produced for the international gathering of the Lutheran World Federation in Evian.
 However it was not translated to English until 2004.
 It has been arranged by several people, including by John Miller who set it for voices, piano and hand bells.